zeman/data-whare/README.md

 ![Tesla charging from surplus solar](https://github.com/zeman/data-whare/blob/main/public/img/tesla-charging-from-solar.png?raw=true "Tesla charging from surplus solar")

-## Solar
+## Sun

 Monitor solar production from [Enphase Envoy](https://www4.enphase.com/en-in/products/envoy) and charge a [Tesla](https://www.tesla.com) with excess production rather than sending it to the grid.
+The charging rate (amps) of the Tesla is adjusted once per minute to use surplus power.

 Supported solar:
 - Enphase Envoy